-This includes the basics such as products and services to sell, marketing materials such as banners, and text ads. plus you receive training on how to get traffic to your affiliate website or even start your own website or blog.
+This includes the basics of products and services to sell, marketing materials such as banners and text ads.
+Plus, you receive training on how to get traffic to your affiliate website or even start your website or blog.

 B. Where do I find these affiliate programs?

 They are everywhere.
-In my opinion here are the 4 you should join.
+In my opinion, here are the four you should join.

 1. Wealthy Affiliate.
-Wealthy Affiliate is a training program that also has an affiliate program where you can sell the training as well as many other things.
+Wealthy Affiliate is a training program that also has an affiliate program where you can sell the training and many other things.

 They offer a free 10 part training program on making money with affiliate marketing.
-They also have a premium program for $49 a month that you can earn $23.50 a month residual income with.
+They also have a premium program for $49 a month to earn $23.50 a month residual income.

 2. Amazon Associates.
-This is great for selling physical products, but of course, they have digital products as well.
+This is great for selling physical products, but of course, they also have digital products.

-Amazon is one of the first to get into affiliate marketing all the way back in the 1990s.
+Amazon is one of the first to get into affiliate marketing back in the 1990s.
 It is impossible to run out of things to sell and make money on.

 3. Clickbank.
-They are the largest digital information affiliate network on the Internet.
+They are the most extensive digital information affiliate network on the Internet.

 With one i.d. number, you can instantly be selling thousands of products.
 They have paid out millions in commissions to their affiliates.

 There is no selling in a PPC affiliate program.
-Google pays out billions to affiliate all over the world.
+Google pays out billions to Affiliates all over the world.

 Beginner blogs make money with these top programs.
-They also make money in many other ways as you will learn when you start your blog.
+They also make money in many other ways, as you learn when you start your blog.